NCC-CNC/wheretowork-input-formatting/README.md

 4. **boundary.csv.gz:** <br>
 The boundary file defines the adjacency table of each theme, weight and include

-### *This repo assists in formating your input data into the 4 mandatory files described above.

 ## Prerequisites
-- Raster layers that represent themes, weights and includes must be organized into one folder
+- Raster layers that represent themes, weights, includes and AOI must be organized into one folder

 - All rasters must have the same spatial properties (cell size, coordinate reference system, extent, etc.)